ReadyNation Brain Science Speakers Bureau

 ReadyNation is funded by the Bezos Family Foundation to raise awareness and build support for the groundbreaking science of young children’s brain development.

-ReadyNation facilitates knowledge sharing and uptake by connecting you with the experts who know the science behind early brain development best: brain development specialists, including medical doctors, developmental psychologists, registered nurses, professors, and others with commensurate credentials.
+ReadyNation facilitates knowledge sharing and uptake by connecting you with the experts who know the science behind early brain development best: brain development specialists, including medical doctors, developmental psychologists, professors, and others with commensurate credentials.
 ReadyNation’s Brain Science Speakers Bureau staffs credentialed speakers to make presentations at other hosts’ organized events.
 ReadyNation also provides materials for use by the general public to explain the brain science behind high quality experiences in the first years of life highlighting just how important getting a strong start is for all children.

 ReadyNation is working with the Bezos Family Foundation and its early learning initiative, Vroom, and is receiving input from the New York Academy of Sciences, the American Academy of Pediatrics, the Center on the Developing Child at Harvard University, and the Institute for Learning and Brain Sciences at the University of Washington, among others.